HL7/carin-bb/input/pagecontent/change_notes.md

   <li>Removed meta.profile requirements on <a href="https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-ExplanationOfBenefit.html">Abstract base ExplanationOfBenefit profile</a> (<a href="https://jira.hl7.org/browse/FHIR-34504">FHIR-34504</a>)</li>

   <li>Added refillsAuthorized slice to ExplanationOfBenefit.supportingInfo of <a href="https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit</a> profile (<a href="https://jira.hl7.org/browse/FHIR-33487">FHIR-33487</a>)</li>

+  <li>Added to rejectreason code to <a href="CodeSystem-C4BBAdjudicationDiscriminator.html">Adjudication Discriminator</a> and changed ExplanationOfBenefit.item.adjudication denialreason slice to rejectreason with a fixed category code of rejectreason in <a href="https://build.fhir.org/ig/HL7/carin-bb/StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy Explanation Of Benefit profile</a>. (<a href="https://jira.hl7.org/browse/FHIR-38062">FHIR-38062</a>) *</li>

   <li>Changed payee.party cardinality from 1..1 to 0..1 and added invariant requiring payee.party if payee.type='other' in <a href="https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-ExplanationOfBenefit.html">Base ExplanationOfBenefit profile</a> and added new <a href="https://hl7.org/fhir/us/carin-bb/STU2/StructureDefinition-C4BB-RelatedPerson.html">RelatedPerson profile</a> as a reference option (<a href="https://jira.hl7.org/browse/FHIR-31699">FHIR-31699</a> and <a href="https://jira.hl7.org/browse/FHIR-37740">FHIR-37740</a>)</li>